-The interface is a 10 BASE-T ethernet adaptor for the TCP/IP only card and 10/100 BASE-T for the TCP/IP w/SNMP.
-The TCP/IP port sends controller data over a network to a PC running Sageview control and monitoring software.
-The Sageview interface provides this function for up to 2 PCs on the network simultaneously as well as providing SNMP traps on alarms (SNMP only), system time synchronization to a global clock if access to the internet is available, and a simplified system status webpage (HTTP).
+The interface is a 10/100BASE-T Ethernet adaptor.
+The TCP/IP port sends Controller data over a network to a PC running Sageview control and monitoring software.
+The Sageview interface provides this function for up to 2 PCs on the network simultaneously as well as providing SNMP traps on alarms, system time synchronization to a global clock if access to the internet is available, and a simplified system status Webpage (HTTP).
 Both units have the same footprint and connections.
 If direct connection to a PC network port is required, a cross-over network cable should be used.
 To set up Sageview, follow the instructions on the installation CD.

 To enable network access on the TCP/IP port, an IP address must be assigned to the port.
 If access over the Internet is considered, the gateway address must be programmed as well.
-There are several methods to do that, two are recommended and are described in Section 7.1.
+There are several methods to do that, two are recommended and are described in section 7.1.
 Other operating parameters of the interface are pre-programmed and should not be changed.
-Factory default IP address is 192.168.10.60.
+Factory default IP address is 192.168.10.251.

-To be able to assign a network address, the ethernet address (referred to also as hardware address or MAC ID) of the interface must be known.
-A small label indicating the MAC ID similar to one shown below.
+To be able to assign a network address, the Ethernet address (referred to also as hardware address or MAC ID) of the interface must be known.
+On the Power Module top cover is a small label indicating the MAC ID similar to one shown below

-Note: The interface IP address cannot be changed until the power module has been commissioned and the controller is operational.
+Note: The interface IP address cannot be changed until the Power Module has been commissioned and the Controller is operational.